 Since ferns are not limited to shade in their native habitats, we should not confine them to shaded retreats in our gardens.
-I use them in formal as well as in-formal settings.
-I plant them alone as accents, or in combination with wildflowers, perennials and flowering shrubs.
-The wide variation in foliage texture, cultural requirements and size assures a fern for every garden situation (chart below).
+I use them in formal as well as informal settings.
+I plant them alone as accents or in combination with wildflowers, perennials, and flowering shrubs.
+The wide variation in foliage texture, cultural requirements, and size ensures a fern for every garden situation (see chart below).

 Ferns have two basic growth forms: creeping and crown-forming.
 Creeping ferns grow from trailing rhizomes or stolons and spread through the garden easily.
 Their fronds are borne in loose clusters or in lines along the rhizome.
 Crown-forming ferns grow from upright rhizomes and carry their fronds in a circle or tight vaselike cluster.

 Foliage is a fern’s major endowment, so consider the color and texture of the frond carefully when choosing these plants.
 Mixed plantings of ferns by themselves or with other foliage plants are very effective.
 The gray-green fronds of marginal wood ferns (Dryopteris marginalis) look great with blue hostas and purple coralbells (Heuchera ‘Palace Purple’).
-Chartreuse in-terrupted ferns (Osmunda claytoniana) combine well with dark evergreen ferns and variegated foliage.
+Chartreuse interrupted ferns (Osmunda claytoniana) combine well with dark evergreen ferns and variegated foliage.
 I love soft-green fronds juxtaposed with the stiff blades of ornamental grasses, or the shiny fronds of deer fern (Blechnum spicant) and many shield ferns (Polystichum spp.) glistening in filtered sunlight.
-In a planting that is predominantly ferns, mix textures, and add evergreen ferns such as wood ferns (Dryopteris spp.) and Christmas ferns (Poly-stichum acrostichoides) for winter interest (main image above).
+In a planting that is predominantly ferns, mix textures and add evergreen ferns such as wood ferns (Dryopteris spp.) and Christmas ferns (Polystichum acrostichoides) for winter interest.

-Large ferns form a per-fect backdrop for herbaceous plant-ings; use them in a roomy border with large perennials such as rhubarb, plume poppy, hibiscus and hosta.
+Large ferns form a perfect backdrop for herbaceous plantings; use them in a roomy border with large perennials such as rhubarb, plume poppy, hibiscus, and hosta.
 Insert them in foundation plantings along with or instead of traditional shrubs; large ferns are perfect for hiding the “naked ankles” of sparse shrubs or perennials.
-Plant them along fences or walls to break up a flat expanse (bottom photo, p.
-53).
-Mass plantings of ostrich ferns (Matteuccia struthiopteris) and Osmunda species are very effective for filling bare spaces or adding depth in the shade of tall trees (photo, above).
+Plant them along fences or walls to break up a flat expanse.
+Mass plantings of ostrich ferns (Matteuccia struthiopteris) and Osmunda species are very effective for filling bare spaces or adding depth in the shade of tall trees.